|

 traditional management practices in A-plants the tendency is to misallocate

-resource time in an attempt to maximize efficiency and utilization figures.
-Large batches are used to keep the
+resource time in an attempt to maximize efficiency and utilization

-the right parts (1).
-Furthermore these
+shortage of the right parts (1).

-bottlenecks to wander from resource to resource.
+causing temporary bottlenecks to wander from resource to resource.
 Since material is constantly out of

 balance, overtime is used to ‘catch up’ so that shipments can be made on time